cferland/project2/README.md

 - Add ability to create and save multiple characters.
 - Implement dice-rolling functionality for generating ability scores.
+- Incorporate random name generator for new characters.
 - Add ability to automatically level up characters and render an updated character sheet.